 1. Buža Bar

 Let’s kick this list off with Buža Bar.
-It’s a must see and you’ve all probably already heard about it.
-Buža gets its name from its entrance – a small hole (buža) in the side of the city walls that leads you to a great (albeit often overcrowded) beach bar perched on the cliffs.
+It’s a must-see and you’ve all probably already heard about it.
+Wander around the Church of St Blaise, past Hemingway Bar and the cathedral until you’re on a side street facing the Adriatic Sea and Italy.
+Buža gets its name from its entrance – a small hole (buža) in the side of the city walls that leads you to a beach bar perched on the cliffs, where you’ll contemplate diving off the cliff into the warm waters below.
 It is nestled on the outside of the city walls, facing the sea, and offers beautiful views of the island of Lokrum.

-Be warned; the place is usually packed with foreigners and the prices reflect that.
-But that view… 😍
+Note: the place is usually packed with foreigners and the prices reflect that - but the views are to die for!

 5. Culture Club Revelin